GameBounty/multiup-link-viewer/README.md

 # multiup-link-viewer
-changes the download button to show the file name and file link for multiup.io
+userscript that changes the download button to show the file name and file link for multiup.io